openshift/cincinnati/docs/design/cincinnati.md

 The Graph Builder iterates over the release payloads hosted by the storage component and builds a DAG of the releases.
 It is responsible for verifying that the graph described by the releases is acyclic and connected.

 In order to avoid the Graph Builder from having to serve the full payloads, Cincinnati implementations may choose to instead serve a modified payload which directs the client to download the full release payload directly from the storage component.
-It’s important to note that in these implementations, the Graph Builder should not generate these modified payloads directly.
+It is important to note that in these implementations, the Graph Builder should not generate these modified payloads directly.
 Doing so would directly couple the Graph Builder to the client, which would make it difficult to change the format of the modified payload in future versions while still supporting arbitrarily old clients.

 There is no defined interface between the Graph Builder and storage since the Graph Builder will be specific to the storage.
 There is, however, a [defined interface](#graph-api) between the Graph Builder and the Policy Engine.
 This is to allow alternate implementations of the Policy Engine including the lack of an implementation altogether.

 #### Removing Nodes ####

-The process of removing nodes from the graph isn’t defined by Cincinnati.
+The process of removing nodes from the graph is not defined by Cincinnati.
 Instead, it is up to the implementation to decide.
 For example, when using a Docker v2 Registry, a deleted node could be represented with a special label on the image.

 ### Policy Engine ###

-Policy Engines are in charge of altering a client’s view of the graph by applying a set of filters which are defined within the particular Policy Engine instance.
+Policy Engines are in charge of altering a client's view of the graph by applying a set of filters which are defined within the particular Policy Engine instance.
 Both the input to and the output from Policy Engines is a graph, allowing multiple Policy Engines to be chained together.
 The first Policy Engine in a chain will fetch its graph from the Graph Builder and the last Policy Engine in a chain will serve the modified graph to the client.

 Clients periodically query a Policy Engine for any updates they should perform.
 The Policy Engine uses the DAG from its upstream source (e.g. a Graph Builder or another Policy Engine), information about the client which made the request, and its internal policy to determine the next applicable updates for that particular client.
-It is up to the client to ultimately decide which of the updates it’s going to apply.
+It is up to the client to ultimately decide which of the updates it is going to apply.

 ### Client ###